barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 <img src="geometryandappearances/geometryinstance.png" />

 The following example creates one [EllipsoidGeometry](http://cesium.agi.com/Cesium/Build/Documentation/EllipsoidGeometry.html) and two instances.
-Each instance references the ellipsoid geometry, but places it using a different `modelMatrix` resulting in one ellipsoid being on top of the other.
+Each instance references the ellipsoid geometry, but place it using a different `modelMatrix` resulting in one ellipsoid being on top of the other.

 ```javascript
 var geometry = new EllipsoidGeometry({